blackmagic-debug/black-magic-org/knowledge/compiling-windows.md

 unzip $USERPROFILE/Downloads/blackmagic.zip
 ```

-This will make a directory of the source tree named per the release - for example, for v1.10.0-rc0, it makes
+This will make a directory of the source tree named following the release's version string - for example,
-the directory `blackmagic-1.10.0-rc0`.
+for v1.10.0-rc0 the directory is named `blackmagic-1.10.0-rc0`.
 You will then need to change directory into this, eg:

 ```bash
 cd blackmagic-1.10.0-rc0